bigdatagenomics/adam/docs/source/02_installation.md

 # Building ADAM from Source

-You will need to have [Maven](http://maven.apache.org/) installed in order to build ADAM.
+You will need to have [Apache Maven](http://maven.apache.org/) version 3.1.1 or later installed in order to build ADAM.

-> **Note:** The default configuration is for Hadoop 2.6.0.
+> **Note:** The default configuration is for Hadoop 2.7.3.
 If building against a different
 > version of Hadoop, please pass `-Dhadoop.version=<HADOOP_VERSION>` to the Maven command.
 > ADAM will cross-build for both Spark 1.x and 2.x, but builds by default against Spark
 > 1.6.3.
 To build for Spark 2, run the `./scripts/move_to_spark2.sh` script.